open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 `tailtracer` receiver can add meaningful events to it (`receiver.CreateSettings`).

-Given that all this information will be only be made available to the receiver at the moment its instantiated by the factory, The `tailtracerReceiver` type will need fields to keep that information and use it within other stages of its lifecycle.
+Given that all this information will only be made available to the receiver at the moment it's instantiated by the factory, the `tailtracerReceiver` type will need fields to keep that information and use it within other stages of its lifecycle.

 Here is what the `trace-receiver.go` file looks like with the updated `tailtracerReceiver` type declaration:

-> trace-receiver.go
+> tailtracer/trace-receiver.go

 ```go
 package tailtracer